 Where is the tetanus bacteria found?

-The tetanus bacterium is present throughout the environment and is commonly found in soil contaminated with manure, and animal and human feces.
+The tetanus bacteria are everywhere in the environment and is commonly found in soil, dust and manure.

 What are the symptoms of tetanus?

-A common first sign of tetanus is muscular stiffness in the jaw (lockjaw), followed by stiffness of the neck, difficulty in swallowing, rigidity of abdominal muscles, spasms, sweating, and fever.
+A common first sign of tetanus is muscular stiffness in the jaw (lockjaw).
+Other symptoms include stiffness of the neck, trouble swallowing, painful muscle stiffness all over the body, spasms, sweating, and fever.

 How soon after infection do symptoms occur?

-The incubation period is usually eight days but may range from three days to three weeks.
+The incubation period is usually 8 days but may range from 3 days to 3 weeks.
 Shorter incubation periods are associated with more heavily contaminated wounds.

 What are the complications associated with tetanus?

 Complications include spasm of the vocal cords and/or spasms of the respiratory muscles causing interference with breathing.
-Other complications include fractures of the spine or long bones from stiff muscles, elevated blood pressure, abnormal heartbeats, coma, generalized infection, clotting in the blood vessels of the lung, and pneumonia.
-Death occurs in about 11 percent of all cases, especially in persons 60 years of age and older and unvaccinated individuals.
+Other complications include fractures of the spine or long bones from stiff muscles, elevated blood pressure, abnormal heartbeats, coma, clotting in the blood vessels of the lung, and pneumonia.
+Even with modern intensive care, tetanus is associated with death rates of 10-20%.

 What is the treatment for tetanus?